 The League raised £900,000 for the newly built imaging department equipped with high technology digital and fibre optic equipment, and a newly built rehabilitation unit.
-The picture shows the cheque being presented.

 The Hospital Chapel For All Faiths was funded by the League at a cost of £195,000.